 WSDOT must comply with federal and state water quality laws.
-These laws require WSDOT to have permits for discharging stormwater runoff from our:
+These laws require WSDOT to have the following permits for discharging stormwater runoff:

 Performs Actions for Total Maximum Daily Loads (TMDLs)